NGFP Tips and FAQs

 - Describe your experience with outcomes and numbers—for example, “instructed a course of forty graduate students participating in hands-on laboratory experiments,” or “oversaw a portfolio of $100K,” or “implemented a process improvement that saved $10K.”

 - Include unpaid positions or academic projects that are relevant to the fellowship, such as if you researched and presented a paper on national security issues.

-- Rather than list an ”objective” that notes you are applying for a fellowship or career in nuclear security (the reader will know this), we recommend a brief one to two sentence summary that captures your most relevant skills and experiences that fit this fellowship.
+- Rather than list an ”objective” that notes you are applying for a fellowship or career in national or nuclear security (the reader will know this), we recommend a brief one- to two-sentence summary that captures your most relevant skills and experiences that fit this fellowship.
 For example, “PhD candidate in nuclear security with a background in project management and international relations and experience working with the NNSA.”